Frequently Asked Questions

 California's divorce and family laws can be confusing, and in the midst of stressful legal proceedings you likely have a number of questions about your rights and options.
-At Claery & Green LLP our San Diego divorce lawyers are dedicated to providing clients with the aggressive advocacy, knowledgeable legal counsel, and attentive representation they deserve, and we can assist you and your family during this difficult time.
+At Claery & Hammond, LLP our San Diego divorce lawyers are dedicated to providing clients with the aggressive advocacy, knowledgeable legal counsel, and attentive representation they deserve, and we can assist you and your family during this difficult time.
 We are experienced in all type of divorce and family law cases, and can ensure your rights and interests are protected throughout your proceedings.
 To learn more, please call our offices today and read on for helpful answers to some common questions about divorce and family court cases.

 What is collaborative divorce?

 Unlike the traditional idea of divorce in which couples square off in court in a heated battle, collaborative divorce allows couples to work together to restructure their lives.
 This method saves divorcing couples money and time, and enables them to resolve the matters of their divorce in a peaceful manner without court involvement.

 Is a mother automatically awarded custody?